Tuesday, December 19, 2023

 The official narrative, touted by governments and mainstream media, is that the disease is deadly and the new vaccines are safe and effective.

 The disease is bad enough to justify a slew of restrictive measures.
-Universal vaccination is the only way out of this mes.
+Universal vaccination is the only way out of this mess.

 The opposition claims that the disease is less deadly and the vaccines less safe than presented.